Last week delivered a mixed bag of financial and economic news.

-S&P 500, Dow Jones Global ex-US, Gold, Bloomberg Commodity Index returns exclude reinvested dividends (gold does not pay a dividend) and the three-, five-, and 10-year returns are annualized; the DJ Equity All REIT Total Return Index does include reinvested dividends and the three-, five-, and 10-year returns are annualized; and the 10-year Treasury Note is simply the yield at the close of the day on each of the historical time periods.
+S&P 500, Dow Jones Global ex-US, Gold, Bloomberg Commodity Index returns exclude reinvested dividends (gold does not pay a dividend) and the three-, five-, and 10-year returns are annualized; and the 10-year Treasury Note is simply the yield at the close of the day on each of the historical time periods.

 Sources: Yahoo!
 Finance, MarketWatch, djindexes.com, London Bullion Market Association.

 Past performance is no guarantee of future results.
 Indices are unmanaged and cannot be invested into directly.
 N/A means not applicable.

 Fast food for thought.
 In 1986, The Economist developed a tasty way to assess whether currencies are trading as they should be: The Big Mac Index.